-This should be an honours level independent project and can be a lab, meta- analysis or bioinformatics type project but not a literature review.
+This should be an honours level independent project and can be a lab, meta-analysis or bioinformatics type project but not a literature review.

-Evidence should be a module descriptor and an abstract, contents page or extracted methods & results, which demonstrate the application of the skills gained during the assessed research module studied: experiments, report, interpret and presentation of data using scientific convention, including application of SI units and other units used in biomedical science).
+Evidence should be a module descriptor and a copy of the research project in full, which demonstrate the application of the skills gained during the assessed research module studied: experiments, report, interpret and presentation of data using scientific convention, including application of SI units and other units used in biomedical science).